The Node.js process Object: Environment, Arguments, Exit State, and Runtime Metadata

 process.argv

 process.argv is a plain JavaScript array.
-Genuinely a plain array - no C++ traps, no special accessors, no native interceptors.
-It gets populated once during Node's bootstrap and stays static for the life of the process.
-You can even push to it or splice it, though doing so would be weird.
+It has no C++ traps, special accessors, or native interceptors.
+Node populates it once during bootstrap, and it stays static for the life of the process.
+You can push to it or splice it, though doing so usually creates more confusion than value.

 console.log(process.argv[0]); // '/usr/local/bin/node'